DCC-EX/mkdocs-test/docs/contributing/documentation/formatting-guide.md

 ## Search Links

-We have added a link feature to directly invoke the mkDocs powerful search dialog.
-This is particularly useful when you wish to refer to imformation that may be spread over several places and possibly not yet written.
+We have added a link feature to directly invoke the MkDocs powerful search dialog.
+This is particularly useful when you wish to refer to information that may be spread over several places and possibly not yet written.

 ```markdown
  [Find out about PCA9685 servo controllers](?PCA9685)